garrettoh/Active-Directory-Lab/README.md

 ### Windows Client Steps

-Step 1: We now need to setup the internal network settings in the virtual machine for our windows client do so by changing network adapter from nat to internal network
+Step 1: We now need to setup the internal network settings in the virtual machine for our windows client do so by changing network adapter from nat to internal network.

-Step 2: Make sure that you are connected through the windows server to the internet by opening cmd and typing ipconfig /all
+Step 2: Make sure that you are connected through the windows server to the internet by opening cmd and typing ipconfig /all.

-Step 3: Join the domain, Go to system poroperties and where it shows your computer name click change workgroup settings and under member of click Domain and then type in the domain name, In my case it would be mydomain.com
+Step 3: Join the domain, Go to system poroperties and where it shows your computer name click change workgroup settings and under member of click Domain and then type in the domain name, In my case it would be mydomain.com.

-Step 4: you now should be able to login under any account registered within the domain
+Step 4: you now should be able to login under any account registered within the domain.